-Your Italian adventure starts at mid-morning today at meeting point of the lobby of the Hotel Baglioni in Florence.
+Your Italian adventure starts at mid-morning today at meeting point of the lobby of our 4-Star hotel in Florence.
 (You'll be provided with detailed arrival and departure instructions to help you coordinate your flights and travel.)
 You'll meet your private guide, board your coach and head southeast out of the city and into the Chianti countryside.
-While traveling through the picturesque landscape you'll stop for a tour at the prestigious wine estate of Castello D'Ama, renown for their excellent cellars and also for their eclectic art collection.
-Artists from all over Italy have created works that are embedded throughout the estate, both indoors and out.
-Then you'll relax and enjoy a typical Tuscan lunch here, complemented by the estate's vintages.
+While traveling through the picturesque landscape you'll stop for your first tour of one of the region’s prestigious wine estates.
+Here you'll relax and enjoy a typical Tuscan lunch, complemented by the estate's vintages.
 Tuscan cuisine, like all Italian regions, reflects the best of the local area.
 Fresh pasta is prevalent, along with salami, prosciutto, chicken, beef, and pork, with nearly everything organic and free-range, which has always been the natural way for Italians.
 Of course you'll find some of the world's best olive oils here, along with tomatoes, peppers and melanzane that are bursting with flavor.
 And the cheeses of this region are legendary, with literally dozens of varieties running the gamut from fresh and creamy to aged and robust...truly an epicurean's heaven!
-During your time in Italy with us you'll be introduced to some exquisite wines that can be found no where else, from marvelous honest farmhouse productions to wines from some of the top estates in the world, and everything in-between.
-To make it even more exciting we'll even expose you to some of the fine vintages from the other wine regions of Italia as well.
+During your time in Italy with us you'll be introduced to some exquisite wines that can be found nowhere else, from marvelous honest farmhouse productions to wines from some of the top estates in the world, and everything in-between.

-After dining we'll have a short transfer to the picturesque village of Radda, to check in to your 4-Star accommodations in a converted palazzo in the town center, either the Palazzo Leopoldo or Palazzo San Niccolo.
-After the hustle and bustle of your journey you'll get to unwind in small-town Italy!
+After dining we'll have a short transfer to the picturesque village of Radda, to check in to your 4-Star accommodations.
+After the hustle and bustle of your journey you'll get to unwind in the peaceful Italian countryside!

-This evening is at you leisure, you can relax after your flight, or you can choose to join a walking tour of Radda village and the countryside.
-Tonight you'll enjoy an excellent dinner of regional specialties...followed by a good nights sleep!
+This evening is at your leisure, you can relax at a local spa or pool, or you can choose to explore Radda village and the countryside.
+Tonight you'll enjoy an excellent dinner of regional specialties...followed by a good night’s sleep!

 Day 2 - The Chianti Region

 This morning we'll have a typical Italian buffet breakfast at your hotel, then depart on our private coach for a day of exploring the renowned Chianti region and its quaint villages.
-Famous for it's scenic beauty and wine production, Chianti typifies the perfect balance of cultivated vineyards, forested hills, and quaint medieval towns.
-First we'll stop at the stunning Brolio Castle for a visit of its Gardens and to admire the exquisite panoramic view from atop its walls.
+Famous for its scenic beauty and wine production, Chianti typifies the perfect balance of cultivated vineyards, forested hills, and quaint medieval towns.
+Our first stop is one of the most historic castles in all of Italy, Castello di Brolio.
 The original formula for Chianti Classico wine was developed here by the "Iron Baron" Bettino Ricasoli in 1872, and in fact the Ricasoli family still lives in part of the castle!
 Our friend and local sommelier will accompany us today to explain grape and olive cultivation and harvesting.
 We’ll even enjoy a short walk (all downhill!) to admire the stunning Chianti views.

 Day 3 - San Gimignano and Siena

-Just a few miles outside the walls of San Gimignano we'll stop at one of our favorite local family farms, San Donato to have a visit of their cellars and a tasting, followed by a light lunch.
+Just a few miles outside the walls of San Gimignano we'll stop at one of our favorite local family farms to have a visit of their operation and a tasting, followed by lunch.
 The farm covers ample acres of olive groves, vineyards, fields and forest.
 The farm's vineyards produce delicate white Vernaccia wine, a local specialty, along with several styles of robust Chianti.
-They also produces one of our favorite Tuscan olive oils, which along with the other farm products will figure prominently in our meal.
+They also produce one of our favorite Tuscan olive oils, which along with the other farm products will figure prominently in our meal.
 The rule at their kitchen is you eat as much as you want, and then a little more!

 Tonight we have a pre-dinner wine tasting planned, then we’ll take you to one of Siena's best restaurant gems, tucked away on a very quiet, very steep side street, to experience yet another side to the food and wine culture of the region.
-Siena has striven with Florence for dominance for hundreds of years, and they have made sure that their cuisine rivals their larger neighbor to the north!
+Siena has striven with Florence for political and military dominance for hundreds of years, and they have made sure that their cuisine also rivals their larger neighbor to the north!

-If time allows we can have a traditional after-dinner passegiatta tonight takes place in one of Italy's most beautiful squares, the Piazza del Campo.
+If time allows we can have a traditional after-dinner passegiatta tonight in one of Italy's most beautiful squares, the Piazza del Campo.
 Strolling along with a gelato in hand under the soft lamplights of Siena is an experience to remember.